Generic Name: lisinopril (lye-SIN-oh-pril)

 - Diabetes patients - Zestril may affect your blood sugar.
 Check blood sugar levels closely.
 Ask your doctor before you change the dose of your diabetes medicine.

 - Lab tests, including blood pressure, blood electrolyte levels, heart function, or kidney or liver function, may be performed while you use Zestril.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use Zestril with caution in the ELDERLY; they may be more sensitive to its effects.

-- Zestril should be used with extreme caution in CHILDREN younger than 6 years old; safety and effectiveness in these children have not been confirmed.
+- Zestril should not be used in CHILDREN younger than 6 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY AND BREAST-FEEDING: Zestril may cause birth defects or fetal death if you take it while you are pregnant.
 If you think you may be pregnant, contact your doctor right away.
-It is not known if Zestril is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking Zestril.

 Possible side effects of Zestril:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

 Cough; dizziness; headache.